avimehenwal/fan-gallery/content/sevendeadlysins.md

 * Now I Melascula of faith willpunish you on behalf of deamon king on your transgressions
 * M broke cacoon of darkness
 * Assault mode - lost his emotions
+* Face the wrong opponents with untested power
+* Domain of the gods

 invigorate | give strength or energy to

+Arthir | King of kings, child of hope

 > What was gowthers dream?